broadinstitute/gatk-sv/website/docs/advanced/docker/index.md

 ## Docker Primer

 Docker technology enables creating a reproducible environment for data analysis.
-Accordingly, it enables defining an environment with all the tools, scripts, and their dependencies installed and configured as needed to run a data analysis pipeline.
+It enables defining an environment with all the tools, scripts, and their dependencies installed and configured as needed to run a data analysis pipeline.
 The following are the key components to define and run in this environment: